Javad9s/nextjs-revalidation-test/README.md

 4. Same as 1.4
 5. Most pages will render again proprerly here.
 6. If a page is still serving old data one hard reload (ctrl + R) will cause a new render but keep in mind you will still see the stale page until next reload or soft navigation or `router.refresh()` **[side issue #3]**.
 7. For isr pages that have `prefetch = false` including "isr 10s" and "isr 2h", first time navigating will cause a new render but new data will always be served in next visit **[side issue #3]**.
-This behavior is extremely intense in "isr 10s" page.

 ### 3- Behavior with unstable_cache and isr (CACHE_METHOD = "unstable_cache_isr"):